influxdata/docs-v2/content/influxdb/cloud-iox/get-started/query.md

 {{% note %}}
 This is a brief introduction to writing SQL queries for InfluxDB.
-For more in-depth details, see the [SQL reference documentation](/influxdb/cloud-iox/reference/sql/).
+For more in-depth details, see [Query data with SQL](/influxdb/cloud-iox/query-data/sql/).
 {{% /note %}}

 InfluxDB SQL queries most commonly include the following clauses: